michaelcourcy/imagestream-kasten/readme.md

 *  Internal registries are not intended to be open and used as a regular registry, that make migrations of your image from a cluster to another one impossible
 *  Images are very often updated by openshift build and my-image:latest on monday could be very different from my-image:latest on tuesday.

-This blueprint ensure that you capture the state of your imagestream with its different tags along your applications.
+This blueprint ensure that you capture the state of your imagestream with its different tags along your application state.
 That make migration and restoration of your app seamless.

 ## How it works